stephanlamoureux/blog/README.md

 # Stephan's Blog

-Welcome to the new home of my blog, the next step will be incorporating this into my portolio site.
+Welcome to the new home of my blog!

-I started with the Next.js blog tutorial and then made it my own.
+I started with the Next.js blog tutorial and then continue to make it my own.